ran-ibra/car-price-prediction/README.md

 # 🚗 Car Price Prediction - Kaggle Competition
-Kaggle comp. building a model to get the best accuarcy using pipline
+Kaggle comp. building a model to get the best accuracy using pipeline

 This repository contains my solution for the [Car Price Prediction](https://www.kaggle.com/competitions/car-price-prediction-khazani-ahmed) Kaggle competition by Khazani Ahmed.
+And I got Score: 2416.93608 approximately the 15th on the leader board

 ## 📊 Objective